How Do I Stop Solicitation Emails?

 You Can Rely on DoNotPay for a Variety of Issues

-When you access DoNotPay from your web browser or the free-to-download iPhone app, you will open the door to a world of cutting-edge tools and features designed to save you money and simplify your life.
+When you access DoNotPay from your web browser, you will open the door to a world of cutting-edge tools and features designed to save you money and simplify your life.

 If you’re looking to curb your donation-related costs, like canceling your Save The Children subscription or discontinuing your ACLU donation, DoNotPay can help you manage the process.
-We can also assist with blocking spam on your Android or iOS device.
+We can also assist with blocking spam on your Android.